 One-to-one video tends to be most effective earlier in the sales process when you’re in the midst of building trust and getting your prospect’s attention.

 An example of a one-to-one video would be if you are prospecting.
 You wouldn’t want to send a generic video to everyone.
 Think about being on the other end of a sales email.
 The most effective ones aren’t those that are copied and pasted into an email and blasted out to a large pool of people.

 Outreach that is specific and valuable for an individual person works best.

-Here’s an example of a 1:Many video that was previously used by IMPACT when someone would book a time to meet with us.
+Here’s an example of a one-to-many video that was previously used by IMPACT when someone would book a time to meet with us.
 We’d send it out in a workflow after someone scheduled a sales conversation.

-Follow-ups after someone has booked a demo/sales appointment
+Follow-ups after someone has booked a demo/sales appointment.

 Speaking of team introductions, learn how to create incredible bio videos for your client-facing team members and get lots of great examples in our article, “How To Make Amazing Employee Bio Videos.”